vincentbernat/dashkiosk/docs/chromecast.rst

     it doesn't see yours, you need to check that multicast is correctly working on your network.

- 2. *Dashkiosk* then asks to load the custom receiver using its application ID (``5E7A2C2C``).
+ 2. If the Chromecast is in a group with dashboards, *Dashkiosk* then asks to load the custom receiver using its application ID (``5E7A2C2C``).
 The Chromecast will then ask Google which URL it should load for this application ID.
 Google will send back the `GitHub URL`_ hosting the custom receiver.
 The Chromecast will load it.
 You should get a screen "*This, Jen, is the Internet*".

  3. *Dashkiosk* will send the receiver URL, as you configured it in the :ref:`options` (or with ``--chromecast.receiver``).
 Once the